-Local Government: Yes Yes - Eligible for consideration No - Not eligible for consideration If the applicant is not a town, city, or county, are letter rs of support from all affected local governments included in this application?
-Letters of Support: Yes Yes - Eligible for consideration No - Not eligible for consideration Has this or any portion of this project been included in any application or program previously funded by the Department?
-Previously Funded: No Previously Funded: No Yes - Not eligible for consideration Previously Funded: Previously Funded: Has the applicant provided evidence of an ability to p Yes - Not eligible for consideration No - Eligible for consideration Yes - Not eligible for consideration No - Eligible for consideration Has the applicant provided evidence of an ability to p Yes - Not eligible for consideration No - Eligible for consideration provide the required matching funds?
-Has the applicant provided evidence of an ability to p Yes - Not eligible for consideration No - Eligible for consideration provide the required matching funds?
-Yes Has the applicant provided evidence of an ability to p Yes - Not eligible for consideration No - Eligible for consideration provide the required matching funds?
-Yes Yes - Eligible for consideration
+Local Government: Yes

+Yes - Eligible for consideration

+No - Not eligible for consideration

+If the applicant is not a town, city, or county, are letters of support from all affected local governments included in this application?

+Letters of Support: Yes

+Yes - Eligible for consideration

+No - Not eligible for consideration

+Has this or any portion of this project been included in n any application or program previously funded by the Department?

+Previously Funded: No

+Yes - Not eligible for consideration

+No - Eligible for consideration

+Has the applicant provided evidence of an ability to pr rovide the required matching funds?

+Evidence of Match Funds: Yes

+Yes - Eligible for consideration

+No - Not eligible for consideration

+N/A - Match not required